Famous/famous-angular/docs/unstable/directive/faAnimation/index.md

   $scope.boxes.inner.rotateZ.set(.8, {duration: 1000, curve: &#39;easeInOut&#39;});
 };</code></pre>
 <h2 id="-famous-find-">$famous.find()</h2>
-<p>$famous.find() is a method that can be used to perform a DOM look and it retrieves a Famous isolate (node) on the DOM.
+<p>$famous.find() is a method that can be used to perform a DOM look-up to retrieves the Famous isolate (node) of the appropriate object.
-It accepts one argument, a string css selector of an #id or a .class, and returns an array of element/s matching the query.
+It accepts one argument, a string css selector (e.g. an #id or a .class,) and returns an array of elements matching the query.
-It is useful for DOM manipulation of Famous objects after they have been declared in the DOM.
+It is useful for manipulation of Famous objects after they have been declared in the DOM.
-With Angular, it is best to do DOM manipulation in a directive.</p>
+With Angular, it is best to do DOM manipulation (including look-ups) in a directive&#39;s post-link function; famous-angular is no exception.</p>
 <pre><code class="lang-html">&lt;fa-modifier id=&quot;myBox&quot;&gt;
   &lt;fa-surface&gt;&lt;/fa-surface&gt;
 &lt;/fa-modifier&gt;</code></pre>
 <pre><code class="lang-javascript">var myBox = $famous.find(&#39;#myBox&#39;); // [Object]
-                                    // myBox[0] is the Modifier with the id of myBox on the DOM</code></pre>
+                                    // myBox[0] is the isolate object belonging to the modifier of id &#39;myBox&#39; in the DOM.
+                                    // myBox[0].modifier is a reference to the Famo.us modifier corresponding to that element.</code></pre>
 <p>If this is done outside of a directive&#39;s post-link function, there is no guarantee that $famous.find() will return anything, because the element may not have compiled yet.</p>
-<p>In the exaple below, there is a custom directive called fadeIn that accepts an id property, and does DOM manipulation to change the opacity of an element.</p>
+<p>In the example below, there is a custom directive called fadeIn that accepts an id property, and does DOM manipulation to change the opacity of an element.</p>
 <pre><code class="lang-html">  &lt;fa-modifier id=&quot;myModifier&quot; fa-size=&quot;[100, 100]&quot;&gt;
     &lt;fa-surface fa-background-color=&quot;&#39;red&#39;&quot;&gt;&lt;/fa-surface&gt;
     &lt;fade-in id=&quot;myModifier&quot;&gt;&lt;/fade-in&gt;